IRA Charitable Rollover

 - Your gift must be outright.
-IRA Charitable Rollover gifts to donor-advised funds or life-income vehicles such as charitable gift annuities or charitable remainder trusts do not qualify as IRA Charitable Rollover gifts
+Gifts from your IRA to donor-advised funds or life-income vehicles such as charitable gift annuities or charitable remainder trusts do not qualify as IRA Charitable Rollover gifts

 An IRA Charitable Rollover Gift May Benefit You:

-- As an easy and convenient way to make a gift from one of your major assets.
+- As an easy and convenient way to make a tax-free gift from one of your major financial assets.
 You may also consider renewing or increasing your annual gift with your IRA Charitable Rollover;

 - As an exclusion from your gross income; and

 - By counting toward your required minimum distribution.